julisunkan/CoverWizard/replit.md

 KDP Cover Creator is a Flask-based web application that generates professional KDP (Kindle Direct Publishing) compliant wraparound book covers.
 The application creates complete PDF covers with front cover, spine, and back cover sections, including proper bleed margins and spine calculations based on page count and trim size specifications.
 Users can upload separate front and back cover images and customize various aspects of their book covers including dimensions, colors, and text elements.

+The application is now fully prepared for deployment on PythonAnywhere with professional text rendering, exact KDP dimension compliance, and production-ready configuration.

 # User Preferences

 Preferred communication style: Simple, everyday language.